-Ore Reserve Performance % Contribution to the Number of Rights to Vest Negative Growth 0% Depletion Replaced 50% Between depletion replaced and 10% increase Pro-rata from 50% to 100% Depletion replaced and 10% increase or greater 100%

-When is performance measured?
+Ore Reserve Performance % Contribution to the Number of Rights to Vest Negative Growth 0% Depletion Replaced 50% Between depletion replaced and 10% increase Pro-rata from 50% to 100% Depletion replaced and 10% increase or greater 100% When is performance measured?
 Tranche 6 The measurement date is 31 March 2025.
-What happens if an executive Where executives cease to be an employee of the Group: due to resignation or termination for cause, then any unvested Performance Rights will automatically lapse on the date of the cessation of employment; or leaves? due to redundancy, ill health, death or other circumstances approved by the Board, the executive will generally be entitled to a pro-rata number of unvested Performance Rights based on achievement of the performance measures over the performance period up to the date of cessation of employment; Unless the Board determines otherwise.
+What happens if an executive leaves?
+Where executives cease to be an employee of the due to resignation or termination for cause, th will automatically lapse on the date of the cess due to redundancy, ill health, death or other c Board, the executive will generally be entitled Performance Rights based on achievement or performance period up to the date of cessatic unless the Board determines otherwise. en any unvested Performance Rights sation of employment; or ircumstances approved by the to a pro-rata number of unvested f the performance measures over the